 |---|---|

-"You're introducing fees to a price-sensitive market that doesn't have a track record for paying this fee." — Robert Petti, CEO of Prompt Global
+"You're introducing fees to a price-sensitive market that doesn't have a track record for paying this fee," says Robert Petti, CEO of Prompt Global.

-"Every dollar counts for a forwarder's bottom line." — Logistics technology provider CEO
+"Every dollar counts for a forwarder's bottom line," says a logistics technology provider CEO.

-"I'm scared to death every time I see a bill, I get a headache." — Branch manager at a mid-size forwarder with offices in US and Asia
+"I'm scared to death every time I see a bill, I get a headache," says a Branch Manager at a mid-size forwarder with offices in US and Asia.

 Beyond cost, forwarders have raised concerns about how the transition was handled: